gumb0/smt_task/Sparse Merkle Tree.md

 This means that only the hashes for the `n` Merkle branches need to be computed, where `n` is the number of keys stored in the tree.

+If we don't store any special values in the tree associated with each key (that is, we want to represent a "set" of values, similar to `std::set`), it is natural to keep at the leaves of the tree the values 0 and 1.

 It is valuable to pre-compute a set of default hashes for all `q` levels:

 - At level 0, the default hash is `H(0)`